mirima2/software_guidelines/docs/source/field_contact_person.rst

 3.2 contributorName (M)
 -------------------

-The email of the contact person.
+The name of the contact person.
+Use inverted name, so the syntax will be the following: “surname”, “initials” (“first name”) “prefix”.

 3.3 givenName (R)